Seasonal Influenza vaccinations

 Patients under 65 who have a significant underlying illness

 We shall write to all our at risk patients.
 If you are not in one of these groups we shall be unable to vaccinate you as we do not hold enough vaccine stock for every patient.
 This year we expect to vaccinate over 500 patients and it is highly recommended you have the vaccination if you are in an `at risk' group.

-Year groups aged 2-3 on September 1st (corresponding to school year groups) will be invited to have FLUENZ, the nasally administered influenza vaccine for children.
-Older children in years reception to year 4 will be invited to have vaccinations as part of the school flu campaign this year.
+Children aged 2-3 on September 1st (corresponding to school year groups) will be invited to have FLUENZ, the nasally administered influenza vaccine for children.
+Older children in years reception to year 6 will be invited to have vaccinations as part of the school flu campaign this year.

 MMR catch up programme

 We have a number of under 18 year old patients who have missed the MMR vaccination as a result of past worries over the vaccine.
 We have written to all patients in this group offering a catch up vaccination.

 We believe it is safe and effective and recommend you have the vaccination if you haven't already had it.
 This is especially the case for 6th formers who are contemplating going to University as the incidence of measles and mumps is rising due to the number of unvaccinated students.

 All teenagers who have recently left school (year 13) will be invited to have this vaccine against a particular strain of meningitis that is becoming more common (Men W).
 We shall write to all teenagers in this group in August to offer the vaccination.